This blog explores which option might be better for students taking AP Calculus or Ap Statistics in High School

 There are 4 types of question types:

-No, the next section adapts to your level depending how you performed in the last section.
+No, the next section adapts to your level depending on how your performance in the last section.

 This is a HUGE advantage over other tests like the GMAT® that adapts the level of difficulty per question not per section.

-How can I start preparing for the GRE® Quantitative section?
+5) How can I prepare for the GRE® Quantitative section?

 These are the best steps to prepare for the GRE® Quantitative section

-The best material to always use are the official ETS books.
+- The best material to always use is the official ETS books.
 Here you can see the books I recommend for Self-study.
 I highly recommend you to ALWAYS USE official material from the ETS http://www.gremathtutor.com/faq_gre.html

 BE AWARE OF MANY TUTORS ADVERTISING FOR THE GRE® WITH NO EXPERIENCE.